Innocence of Muslims: Ninth Circuit court rulings on removal

 On February 26, 2014, the United States Court of Appeals for the Ninth Circuit ordered YouTube to remove the video from its website by a 2–1 majority.
 The ruling was in response to a complaint by actress Cindy Lee Garcia, who had objected to the use of her performance, which had been partially dubbed for its inclusion in Innocence of Muslims.
 Garcia had believed during production that she was appearing in a film called Desert Warrior, which was described as a "historical Arabian Desert adventure film", and was unaware that anti-Islamic material would be added at the post-production stage.
 Garcia had argued that she held a copyright interest in her performance.

 In May 2015, in an en banc opinion, the Ninth Circuit reversed the panel's decision, vacating the order for the preliminary injunction.
 Ibrahim Hooper, the National Communications Director and spokesperson for the Council on American-Islamic Relations (CAIR), advised that people should not watch the film.

 Reactions and controversies

-Protests were held in many nations, through Islamic countries in the Middle East, Asia, and Africa as well as the United Kingdom, France, the Netherlands, and Australia.
+In response to the film's release, protests and demonstrations against it were held in the Middle East, North Africa, Asia, and Europe.
+Several protests took place at US consulates or embassies, such at the embassy in Cairo, Egypt, Sanaa, Yemen, and Tunis, Tunisia.
+The protests resulted in over 50 deaths, including 23 in Pakistan.
+The 2012 Benghazi attack occurred the night after the protests in Cairo.
+For days after the attack, CIA analysts believed the Benghazi incident had been “spontaneously inspired” by the Cairo incident, which Benghazi residents could view on an Egyptian satellite television service, though analysts later concluded the attack had been planned in advance.
+On the day after the attack, Ansar al-Sharia claimed partial responsibility, though it also said "it was a spontaneous popular uprising in response to what happened by the West."
+The early conflicting accounts generated significant political controversy during subsequent investigations through 2015.